TimTeaFan/rstatspkgbot/README.md

 <a id="logo" href="https://raw.githubusercontent.com/TimTeaFan/rstatspkgbot/main/man/figures/logo_big.png"><img src="man/figures/logo.png" alt="rstatspkgbot's logo a robot with an R hex sticker" align="right"></a>

 … an automated Twitter and Mastodon bot made by [Tim Tiefenbach](https://twitter.com/TimTeaFan).
-I tweet mostly about random
+I tweet mostly about
-\#RStats packages on CRAN 4 times a day.
-One time a day a package is posted from the larger tidyverse, or an extension of shiny or ggplot.
+\#RStats packages on CRAN.
 On Mastodon I only toot one tidyverse, shiny or ggplot package a day - given that the volume of Toots is much smaller there than on Twitter.
+On Twitter I additionally tweet three abourt random R packages from CRAN.

-If you want to see my tweets in your feed, follow me on Twitter or Mastondon.
+If you want to see my tweets in your feed, follow me on Twitter or Mastodon.

 If you are interested in my setup, have a look at the remainder of this README and browse my code.